safx/Wrap-MCP/README.md

     - Additionally removes any remaining ANSI escape sequences from stderr output
   - Use this option to preserve the original formatting

+- `-w`: Watch the wrapped binary file for changes and automatically restart
+  - Monitors the wrappee binary file for modifications
+  - Automatically restarts the wrapped server when the binary is updated
+  - Uses a 2-second debounce to handle multiple rapid file changes during compilation
+  - Shows old and new PIDs in logs for verification
+  - Useful for development when frequently recompiling the wrapped server

 ### Environment Variables

 - `WRAP_MCP_TRANSPORT`: Transport method (`stdio` or `http`, default: `stdio`)